 The most common investments are stocks and bonds, which most financial advisers agree should be held in some proportion based upon your personal circumstances.
 Stocks represent partial ownership of a company and bonds are a form of "I owe you."
 Mutual funds can own stocks or bonds (or a mix of both) both on your behalf.

 There are other ways to invest: for instance, real estate investment trusts (REITs).
 These types of investments have their place, but you needn't focus on them if you are just starting out.
-Sticking to stocks and bonds (and the funds that hold them is fine for beginners (and pretty much everyone else).
+Sticking to stocks, bonds and the funds that hold them is fine for beginners (and pretty much everyone else).